sparkflows/sparkflows-docs/docs/rest-api-curl/workflow.rst

 Creates a new Workflow.

-For creating a new Workflow set analysisFlowId = 0
+For creating a new Workflow set analysisFlowId = 0 & projectId = 33:

 An example request for Creating workflow: